nealey/wallart/README.md

 Setup
 -----

+When you first plug it in,
+you will see a yellow pattern with blue or red bars around it.
+The pattern is your mac address.
-If the red light on the board is lit, that means it doesn't know how to connect to the WiFi.
+If the bars are red and a pixel is flashing, that means you need to set up WiFi.

+You can also look at the back for a red LED.
+If it's lit, you need to set up WiFi.

 Get your phone or computer to connect to an access point called "WallArt".